mgree/much/README.md

 There should be a 1-1 mapping of rooms to URLs.
 You can enter a URL into the MUD client and you'll go right there.

+How should session management work?

+What happens when you open multiple room URLs?

 Room descriptions should make it easy to share a link to "go here immediately".